sinaBaharlouei/I-CONVEX/readme.md

-**CONVEX** is an iterative algorithm for solving "de Novo Transcriptome Recovery from long reads" problem.
+**I-CONVEX** is an iterative algorithm for solving "de Novo Transcriptome Recovery from long reads" problem.
 This algorithm starts with a set of short prefixes(4 or 5) and estimates the abundances of these prefixes based on the given noisy reads dataset.
 The abundance of these prefixes can be efficiently estimated by aligning them with the reads and solving a maximum likelihood estimation problem through the expectation maximization (EM) algorithm.
 Therefore, all the high-abundant prefixes will be extended with one base(by adding either A, C, G, or T to the end of the each one of the prefixes with size L and obtaining four new prefixes with